 Research by Google suggests that “on average, decoding a progressive JPEG image is equivalent to decoding the baseline one 3 times.”
 However, you can reduce the impact of this by reducing the number of decoding passes encoded in the file creating “semi-progressive” JPEGs.
 I’ll get back to those later in the article.

-There is a lot of outdated information saying progressive JPEGs aren’t supported in Safari and Internet Explorer.
+There’s a lot of outdated information saying progressive JPEGs aren’t supported in Safari and Internet Explorer.
 However, progressive images has been supported since at least iOS 8 and Safari 8 (maybe even earlier), as well as Internet Explorer 9 and later.
-To clarify, “not supported” means the image wouldn’t be rendered until it’s fully loaded (so, blank-to-image instead of loading top-to-bottom baseline.
+To clarify, “not supported” means the image wouldn’t be rendered until its fully loaded (so, blank-to-image instead of loading top-to-bottom baseline.

 Other outdated information suggest that progressive images are larger than baseline images.
 This will vary by the image.
 However, in my experience with a set of 3500 images the size difference is negligible and progressive images tend to be ~50 bytes smaller than baseline images.

-You can still apply image compression best practices, like using the Guetzli JPEG encoder, and losslessy rearrange the resulting image with an interlaced progressive data structure afterwards.
+You can still apply image compression best practices, like using the Guetzli JPEG encoder, and losslessy rearrange the resulting image with an interlaced progressive data structure afterward.

 libjpeg-progs) to losslessy rearrange an image for progressive loading.
 This is not a generational/lossy encoding.

 If you want to go one step further, you can tweak how JPEGs are encoded to reduce the negative effects progressive images has on processor and memory requirements.
 This is a more advanced topic, but Cloudinary’s article “Progressive JPEGs and green Martians” explains how you can do tweak the encoding job so you’ll end up with semi-progressive JPEGs.
 These do fewer decoding passes but you still get the benefits of progressive decoding.